 Gratitude 2: I am grateful for the elements, especially water, which is so purifying and relaxing.
 I can sit and watch a tropical downpour forever, as it brings a certain calmness to my soul (unless it is part and parcel of a phenomenon the likes of Hurricane Gilbert in 1988!).
 I remember riding home one afternoon from downtown Kingston to Barbican via Mountain View Avenue.
 Typically, Warieka Hill to the right seemed to be all grey, covered perhaps by either the cement dust from the cement factory or by the flour particles that escaped from the flour mill, both situated in nearby Rockfort (at least my theories then).
 On this occasion, I remember vividly, the skies suddenly burst open and showers pelted the earth for about two minutes.
 And then, as if by magic, the overhead floodgates closed and the sun came piercing through, as it does only in Jamaica.
 What a transformation!
 The skies were suddenly blue again, with fluffy white clouds that seemed to have been summoned by some strange force to quickly take up back their usual lofty positions; Warieka Hill shed its grey cover and was green again, leaves on the trees washed by the rain, and everything was sparkling as the sunrays performed a lightshow with the droplets of water on the nearby trees and on the cars going by, and danced on the rainwater running down the sides of the road.
 I have often wished to experience that magic again….earth, water, light (fire) and air doing their thing… the simple pleasures of life…

 Gratitude 3: I am grateful for all my teachers for the knowledge they have passed on to me: From the one who gave me my lowest mark in high school (17% for my first French exam) to the one who gave me 98% for an Industrial Arts exam, claiming that although I had answered all questions correctly, he never gave anyone 100%, and so he scrutinized my paper over and over to find a reason not to give me 100% … he found an apostrophe missing from a word and deducted 2% for that lapse of grammar in my writing!
-Both of these marks were lessons in themselves: The first one taught me how to study hard and make the best use of my time in school, and the second taught me to be meticulous and always strive for the best at all times.
+Both of these marks were lessons in themselves: The first one taught me how to study hard and make the best use of my time in school (today I am fluent in French), and the second taught me to be meticulous and always strive for the best at all times.
 These are lessons which have helped me over and over in other spheres of my life.